Editor’s Note: This post has recently been updated to give our readers the most recent tactics, links, and content 🙂

 Wrap Up on Facebook Audience Insights

 I hope that this post has granted some light on how you can use Facebook Audience Insights to better your PPC efforts.
-By knowing who your customers are and targeting them in the most granular way possible using standard Facebook targeting options as well as Acxiom Data Guru, you can save precious marketing dollars while gaining more traction than ever before.
+By knowing who your customers are and targeting them in the most granular way possible using standard Facebook targeting options and advanced audience layering, you can save precious marketing dollars while gaining more traction than ever before.

 If you have any further questions regarding Audience Insights or any success stories to share where Facebook Audience Insights played a part, please leave comments below.